Title

 For more information, please visit www.P65Warnings.ca.gov.

-• Q: How many pages does 'Remaking Berlin' have?
-A: The book contains 448 pages.
+- Q: How many pages does 'Remaking Berlin' have?
+A: This book has four hundred forty-eight pages.
+It provides an in-depth analysis of Berlin's infrastructure over a century.

-• Q: What is the binding type of 'Remaking Berlin'?
+- Q: What is the binding type of 'Remaking Berlin'?
 A: The book is available in paperback binding.
+This makes it both lightweight and easy to handle.

-• Q: Does 'Remaking Berlin' include any illustrations or maps?
-A: The book primarily focuses on textual analysis, but it may include some visual elements to support the discussion of infrastructure.
+- Q: Does 'Remaking Berlin' contain any illustrations or maps?
+A: The book primarily focuses on text and analysis, with limited illustrations.
+It emphasizes the discussion of infrastructures in a historical context.